Monthly Tech-Tip | No tracking! No ads! |

 This picture has its own page with more detail, click here to see it.

-This differs from the v2 drawing (below) in that the plaster pouring cavity is formed by shelling (hollowing) the back side (v2 was formed on the front side, by revolving and sweeping the mug profile and extruding the side walls).
-This v3 shelling method has several advantages:
+This design differs from the v2 drawing in that the plaster pouring cavity is formed by shelling (hollowing) the back side (top right).
+And this is designed for removal using a heat gun.
+This method has several advantages:

 -No sketch offset or extrusion was needed to make the outer wall.

--Because the first action is to extrude everything as one solid mass, corners of outer 3D perimeter can be heavily chamfered (reducing the amount of plaster needed to fill the mold).
+-Because the first 3D action is to extrude everything as one solid mass, corners of the outer 3D perimeter can be chamfered (but don’t do it so much that that there is insufficient thickness for the natches).

--The mug's outside geometry (offset inward by 0.8mm) is revolved, swept and bevelled by cutting into the block.
-Shelling to the same 0.8mm wall thickness, from the backside of the block, produces the cavity needed.
-This approach offers flexibility in the mold wall thickness (e.g. a good printer can handle 0.8mm thickness well, thus reducing print time and filament use).
+-The mug's geometry (offset inward by 0.8mm) is revolved, swept and bevelled by cutting into the block.
+Shelling to the same 0.8mm wall thickness, from the backside of the block, produces the cavity needed (top right).

--The last steps, after shelling, are chamfering the outside inner corner (where it needs to print thicker) and cutting the holes for the natches.
+-The last steps, after shelling, are chamfering the outside inner corner, cutting the holes for the natches and revolving the pouring spout (as a separate body).

--Our v3 natch system continues to work well with this.
+-Our v3 natch system continues to work well with this (lower left).

 Buy me a coffee and we can talk